Roasted Butterflied Turkey Breast with Chestnut Sausage + Stuffing

 1 Teaspoon pepper

 When ready to stuff the breast, open the breast and lay flat, skin side up, on a cutting board.
 Loosen the skin around the breast and place 4 pats of butter inside each breast.
 On top of the butter, nicely arrange 2 leaves flat under the skin of each breast.
 Turn the breast over carefully so it is skin side down.
 Season the breast meat with half of the Citrus Fennel salt and pepper.
 Place about 3 cups stuffing on the breast and spread evenly from end to end, leaving 2 inches uncovered on each end.
-In the middle of the breast where there is no meat, place two sausages* over the stuffing mixture.
 Starting at one end, roll up the turkey breast tightly like a jellyroll.
 With butcher’s string, tie up the breast tightly from end to end so it stays together and won’t fall apart during cooking.
 Place in a roasting pan or on a roasting rack.
 Place in the middle rack of the oven and cook for 15 minutes, until the skin begins to brown.
 Turn the heat down to 350 degrees and continue cooking until the turkey is cooked through.
 It takes approx. 20 minutes per pound.
 Check the temperature at least 30 minutes before you think it is done to not accidentally overcook.
 The internal temperature should read about 165 degrees.
 Remove the pan from the oven and let the turkey cool before slicing.

 To make the pan juices, place the pan over medium heat.
 Add 2 cups of turkey broth to the pan, scraping up the bits on the bottom with a wooden spatula or spoon.
 Add the cooked shitake mushrooms {1/2 cup} reserved from the stuffing.
 Cook the sauce over medium low heat it is reduced to a nicely thick consistency.

-4 cups of cubed bread, a mixture of whole wheat and sour dough.
+4 cups of cubed bread, focaccia or a mixture of whole wheat and sour dough.

-3 oz. pancetta, cut into small pieces {apple wood bacon is a good substitute}
+3 ounces pancetta, cut into small pieces {apple wood bacon is a good substitute}

 4 Tablespoons unsalted butter + 2 Tablespoons butter